arosenfeld/immunedb/docs/pipeline.rst

 used.

 .. warning::
-    Do not use terms like "None", "N/A", or an empty string to specify missing metadata.
+    It's advisable to not use terms like "None", "N/A", or an empty string to specify missing metadata.
 Various portions of SLDB group information based on metadata, and will consider strings like these distinct from null metadata.

 After creating the metadata file, the directory should look like: